MetricStream/SQLBuilder/docs/Rationale.md

 turn on the `enforceTags` option (using the 2nd `true`; the first one is used to control whether to synthesize ResultSet objects if none were explicitly added and is `true` by default).
 In this mode, the tag values of `MockResultSet` objects are checked against the names of the methods in which they are consumed.
-More precisely: the method name must be equal to the part of the tag name before the first `:` in the tag name.
+More precisely: the method name must be equal to the part of the tag name before the first `:` or `#` in the tag name.
 If this fails, an `IllegalStateException` is thrown.
-The `:` rule allows adding more information about the tagged `MockResultSet` object and is especially useful if a method contains multiple SQL queries.
+The "`:` or `#` rule" allows adding more information about the tagged `MockResultSet` object and is especially useful if a method contains multiple SQL queries.

 As a concrete example, consider the following code:
 - Java